Over the years of speaking with Public Works Directors and staff, we

 Some Work Order Software allows you to add Map Layers from your GIS system (i.e. as an overlay on a map of work orders).
 Depending on the Work Order system, this may be very easy to do.
 While this approach gives staff full access to asset features and location, they still cannot associate work orders to the GIS assets.

-IDEA 5 – Integrate your GIS Data into your Asset & Work Order Management system (Score: 5)
+IDEA 5 – Integrate your GIS Data into a GIS Asset Management software & Work Order system (Score: 5)

 Integrating your Work Order & Asset Management Software with your GIS system provides you with the best of both worlds – the full capabilities of a GIS AND the ability to associate maintenance to your assets.
 There are 3 main approaches to this: